Ole Miss Rebels: Hockey

 The Ole Miss Hockey Club was founded in 2009 by Colin Knight, and the team competes against traditional SEC rivals in the South Eastern Collegiate Hockey Conference (SECHC) of the Collegiate Hockey Federation (CHF).
 Prior to the 2021 season, the team competed at the division three level of the American Collegiate Hockey Association.

 The program won their first SECHC Championship on February 9, 2020, with a 3–1 win in the championship game over the Arkansas Razorbacks.
 The team was led by Captain Braden Storner and Head Coach Josh Herbert.
 Ole Miss goaltender Ryan Troy was named tournament MVP.
 Following the team's victory, the program received recognition from several notable members of the university community including Chancellor Glenn Boyce and legendary Ole Miss and NFL quarterback Eli Manning, as well as several other Ole Miss media outlets.
 An online petition campaign to convert the Tad Smith Coliseum into an ice rink received over 600 signatures.

-For the first several years of the program's existence, the team played home games at the BancorpSouth Arena in Tupelo, but the team now practices and plays home games at the Mid-South Ice House in Olive Branch.
-Despite being nearly an hour away from the Ole Miss campus, the team is known for drawing large and passionate crowds, especially for rivalry games against teams representing the University of Arkansas, the University of Georgia, and Mississippi State University.
+For the first several years of the program's existence, the team played home games at the BancorpSouth Arena in Tupelo, but the team now practices and plays home games at the Mid-South Ice House in Olive Branch, an hour away from the Ole Miss campus.
+Major rivals include University of Arkansas, the University of Georgia, and Mississippi State University.